 Brooks H. Baker is the associate vice president for facilities at the University of Alabama at Birmingham and the 2003-04 APPA President.
-He can be reached at bbaker@fab.uab.edu.
+He can be reached at bbaker@fab.uab.edu. by Brooks H. Baker III

 The Decaying American Campus as the introductory slide that I used like a traveling salesman moving through offices and conference rooms around campus, talking to administrators, deans, and others about the facilities renewal needs for our campus.